FRAUD_PRONE_INDUSTRY_ANALYSIS

 Methodology

-Analysis based on sample of up to 50,000 PPP loans in tracked NAICS codes.
-Flag rate calculated as percentage of loans with automated fraud indicators (high dollar-per-employee, round amounts, timing patterns).
+Analysis uses the complete PPP database of 11,467,710 loans.8,538 loans are currently flagged across all industries (0.07% flag rate).
+Flag rate calculated as percentage of loans with automated fraud indicators including: high dollar-per-employee ratios, round amounts, timing patterns, and matches against prosecuted fraud cases.
 Industry classification based on self-reported NAICS at time of loan application.
+State breakdown shows 7 focus states with known fraud concentrations.